Craneo7/mali/notes.md

 > echo %path%
 > look if there is a writable directory listed (like C:\temp)
 > go back to own machine
-> download Mike's dll + C code from OneDrive if not done yet
+> download Mike's dll + C code from OneDrive if not done yet (or use this repo)
 > note down the the fake admin credentials after opening his C code in notepad
 > rename dll to the name you noted down earlier
 > copy dll to the VM